20 Ways to Replace New Year’s Resolutions with a Focus on Progress

 These rewards can be luxurious in time, money or sensation.
 You can adjust them to meet your pocketbook and the level of ‘effort’ you feel you have made.
 If you are reluctant to admit progress, let it be the reward you would offer a friend if they did the same thing.

-If you have put a resolution on your 2019 timetable – or prematurely put it to bed, more likely – consider penciling in some periodic prizes to encourage you onward.
+And if you have put a resolution on your 2021 timetable – or prematurely put it to bed, more likely – consider penciling in some periodic prizes to encourage you onward.

 If you resist making resolutions due to common failure rates, perhaps label a desired change with a more innocuous or contemporary sounding name.
 Maybe use ‘gold star’ points or ‘BSB’ (baby-step bonus) points instead.
 ‘Resolution’ can seem so daunting.